zrajm/fix.sh/README.md

 Options
 =======
+Options override both environment variable and configuration file settings.

-`-D`, `--debug` Enables debug mode, which causes Fix to output extra messages on standard error.
+  * `-D`, `--debug`: Enables debug mode, which causes Fix to output extra messages on standard error.

-`-f`, `--force` Normally Fix will not overwrite any target files that has been manually modified since Fix built the file.
+  * `-f`, `--force`: Normally Fix will not overwrite any target files that has been manually modified since Fix built the file.
 This option can be used to override that.

-`-h`, `--help` Display help information, then exit.
+  * `-h`, `--help`: Display help information, then exit.

-`--init` Initializes a new Fix work tree, setting its root to the current directory.
+  * `--init`: Initializes a new Fix work tree, setting its root to the current directory.
 This creates a `.fix` dir (where Fix stores its build state) in the current directory.

-`--script-dir=DIR` Specifies the directory in which Fix looks for buildscripts (`.fix` files).
-Same as the $FIX_SCRIPT_DIR environment variable.
+  * `--script-dir=DIR` Specifies the directory in which Fix looks for buildscripts (`.fix` files).
+Same as the `$FIX_SCRIPT_DIR` environment variable.
 (Fix never writes to this dir, unless the same dir is also given as the target directory.)

-`--source` This is used in buildscripts to declare source dependencies for its target.
+  * `--source`: This is used in buildscripts to declare source dependencies for its target.
 Whenever a source dependency has changed, the target becomes dirty and will be rebuild next time Fix is invoked.
 This option cannot be used on the command line.

-`--source-dir=DIR` Specifies the directory in which Fix looks for source files.
-Same as the $FIX_SOURCE_DIR environment variable.
+  * `--source-dir=DIR` Specifies the directory in which Fix looks for source files.
+Same as the `$FIX_SOURCE_DIR` environment variable.
 (Fix never writes to this dir, unless the same dir is also given as the target directory.)

-`--target-dir=DIR` Specifies the directory in which Fix will write target files.
-Same as the $FIX_TARGET_DIR environment variable.
+  * `--target-dir=DIR` Specifies the directory in which Fix will write target files.
+Same as the `$FIX_TARGET_DIR` environment variable.
 (Fix writes to this dir.)

-`-V`, `--version` Display version information and copyright information, then exit.
+  * `-V`, `--version` Display version information and copyright information, then exit.

 On File Names